junxit/us-congress-bills-115/bill.md

 ## § 9.
 Expanding the scope of statements to accompany significant regulatory actions

-- **(a)** *In general* Subsection (a) of section 202 of the Unfunded Mandates Reform Act of 1995 (2 U.S.C.
-1532) is amended to read as follows:
+- **(a)** *In general* Subsection (a) of section 202 Section 202(a) of the Unfunded Mandates Reform Act of 1995 (2 U.S.C.
+1532(a)) is amended to read as follows:
-  > - **(a)** *In general* Unless otherwise expressly prohibited by law, before promulgating any general notice of proposed rulemaking or any final rule, or within six months after promulgating any final rule that was not preceded by a general notice of proposed rulemaking, if the proposed rulemaking or final rule includes a Federal mandate that may result in an annual effect on State, local, or tribal governments, or to the private sector, in the aggregate of $100,000,000 or more in any 1 year, the agency shall prepare a written statement containing the following:
+  > - **(a)** *In general* Unless otherwise expressly prohibited by law, before promulgating any general notice of proposed rulemaking or any final rule, or within six 6 months after promulgating any final rule that was not preceded by a general notice of proposed rulemaking, if the proposed rulemaking or final rule includes a Federal mandate that may result in an annual effect on State, local, or tribal governments, or to the private sector, in the aggregate of $100,000,000 or more in any 1 year, the agency shall prepare a written statement containing the following:
   >   - **(1)** The text of the draft proposed rulemaking or final rule, together with a reasonably detailed description of the need for the proposed rulemaking or final rule and an explanation of how the proposed rulemaking or final rule will meet that need.
   >   - **(2)** An assessment of the potential costs and benefits of the proposed rulemaking or final rule, including an explanation of the manner in which the proposed rulemaking or final rule is consistent with a statutory requirement and avoids undue interference with State, local, and tribal governments in the exercise of their governmental functions.
   >   - **(3)** A qualitative and quantitative assessment, including the underlying analysis, of benefits anticipated from the proposed rulemaking or final rule (such as the promotion of the efficient functioning of the economy and private markets, the enhancement of health and safety, the protection of the natural environment, and the elimination or reduction of discrimination or bias).
   >   - **(4)** A qualitative and quantitative assessment, including the underlying analysis, of costs anticipated from the proposed rulemaking or final rule (such as the direct costs both to the Government in administering the final rule and to businesses and others in complying with the final rule, and any adverse effects on the efficient functioning of the economy, private markets (including productivity, employment, and international competitiveness), health, safety, and the natural environment).
   >   - **(5)** Estimates by the agency, if and to the extent that the agency determines that accurate estimates are reasonably feasible, of—
   >     - **(A)** the future compliance costs of the Federal mandate; and
-  >     - **(B)** any disproportionate budgetary effects of the Federal mandate upon any particular regions of the Nation or particular State, local, or tribal governments, urban or rural or other types of communities, or particular segments of the private sector.
+  >     - **(B)** any disproportionate budgetary effects of the Federal mandate upon any particular regions of the Nation United States or particular State, local, or tribal governments, urban or rural or other types of communities, or particular segments of the private sector.
   >   - **(6)**
   >     - **(A)** A detailed description of the extent of the agency’s prior consultation with the private sector and elected representatives (under section 204) of the affected State, local, and tribal governments.
   >     - **(B)** A detailed summary of the comments and concerns that were presented by the private sector and State, local, or tribal governments either orally or in writing to the agency.